peerside/awesome-data-wrangling/README.md

-A curated list of data wrangling resources with a bias towards pragmatic tools.
+A curated list of data wrangling resources with a bias towards command line tools without steep learning curves.

 ## Excel to CSV conversion